Skip to main content

 The challenge

 EPA’s Safe Drinking Water Information System tracks data about public water systems and violations of federal drinking water regulations.
-In 2017, EPA launched SDWIS Prime to modernize the system’s data architecture by moving from state-managed, distributed tracking systems to a centralized platform maintained by the agency.
+In 2017, EPA launched SDWIS Prime to modernize the system’s data architecture.
+The plan moved from state-managed, distributed tracking systems to a centralized platform maintained by the agency.

-As the effort progressed, EPA grew concerned about the program’s overall trajectory — particularly the feasibility of migrating large volumes of historical data into the new system.
-High complexity from state reliance on data tables, limited transactional history that made auditing difficult, an unfamiliar data schema that complicated imports and exports, and repeated data transformations required to ingest and then re-export information all compounded the challenge.
+As the effort progressed, EPA grew concerned about the program’s trajectory — particularly the feasibility of migrating large volumes of historical data into the new system.
+Several factors compounded the challenge: high complexity from state reliance on data tables, limited transactional history that made auditing difficult, an unfamiliar data schema that complicated imports and exports, and repeated data transformations required to ingest and then re-export information.

-Beyond the data architecture, the program faced delivery obstacles: uneven DevOps practices, inconsistent environments, and no comprehensive testing strategy.
+Beyond the data architecture, the program faced delivery obstacles.
+DevOps practices were uneven.
+Environments were inconsistent.
+There was no comprehensive testing strategy.
 Together, these issues slowed progress and raised uncertainty about whether the modernization could succeed on its current path.

 The solution

-During the session, a pattern emerged: the program’s challenges weren’t just technical — they were compounding.
-Data migration issues, inconsistent environments, and missing test coverage were reinforcing one another, making it difficult to isolate any single root cause.
-We mapped these interdependencies so EPA could see which problems to address first and which would resolve as a consequence.
+The challenges weren’t just technical — they were compounding.
+Data migration issues, inconsistent environments, and missing test coverage were reinforcing one another.
+Isolating any single root cause was difficult.
+We mapped the interdependencies so EPA could see which problems to address first and which would resolve as a consequence.

-Two days after the workshop, we delivered a four-page recommendation report with analytic and technical guidance for redirecting effort and resources toward a more viable path.
-The report was deliberately concise — EPA needed actionable direction, not another lengthy analysis document to add to the pile.
+Four pages, two days — actionable direction, not another analysis to add to the pile.
+The recommendation report delivered analytic and technical guidance for redirecting effort and resources toward a more viable path.
+EPA needed direction, not exhaustive documentation.

 The results